 Figure 5 shows a significant difference between the energy forecasts for the Low and High economic growth scenarios.
-The predicted average annual growth in energy consumption is 1.7% for the Low scenario and 4.5% for the High scenario.
+The predicted average annual growth in energy consumption is 1.1% for the Low scenario and 4.4% for the High scenario.

 Growth in annual electricity consumption is driven to a large extent, by underlying economic drivers.
 A significant contributing factor is the variation in economic growth forecasts between the Low and High scenarios.
-Average annual growth in Gross State Product is forecast to be 2.7% in the Low case and 4.6% in the High case.
+Average annual growth in Gross State Product is forecast to be 2.0% in the Low case and 5.0% in the High case.

 In addition, the IMO identifies new block loads through consultation with industry and includes allowances for these in the peak demand and energy forecasts for each of the three economic growth scenarios.
-Figure 6 below shows the allowance for new block loads included in the IMO's peak demand forecasts for the Low, Base and High economic growth scenarios.
+Figure 6 below shows the allowance for new block loads included in the IMO's peak demand forecasts for the Low, Expected and High economic growth scenarios.

-As is shown in Figure 6, the IMO has allowed for nearly 500 MW of additional major block load capacity through to the 2021/22 Capacity Year in the base economic growth scenario.
+As shown in Figure 6, the IMO has allowed for approximately 125 MW of additional major block load capacity through to the 2021/22 Capacity Year in the Expected economic growth scenario.
+Figure 7 shows the forecast energy use in GWh for the same block loads.
 The majority of this capacity is associated with prospective magnetite new large block loads in the Mid-West and Great Southern regions.
-Further, the majority of the new load in the Mid West region is dependent on the new Mid West Energy Project southern section, which is scheduled for completion in 2014.